YMY9999/BlockedCountriesManagementTask/README.md

 Update the `appsettings.json` file with your geolocation API details:

 ### 3. Restore Dependencies
-Run the following command to restore NuGet packages:

 ### 4. Build and Run the Application